-A message from Jeffrey D. Besong
+A message from Jeffrey D. Besong Sr.

 All Point Park University police officers are sworn and certified under the Municipal Polices Officers' Training Academy (ACT 120).
 All officers have Pennsylvania State certification in CPR, AED, and first aid, with some officers certified at higher levels of professional training.
 These individuals are first responders to all medical emergencies on campus and provide immediate assessment and care.
 Police officers of the Department of Public Safety respond to all criminal, security, fire, and EMS emergencies.
-Our department also has Allied-Barton desk attendants located at all residence building entrances 24 hours a day, 7 days a week.
+Our department also has ISS desk attendants located at all residence building entrances 24 hours a day, 7 days a week.

 Point Park University police officers enforce state, local and federal rules, regulations, ordinances and laws, including those pertaining to alcohol and drug violations on campus.
 The department also enforces University regulations and conducts routine patrols throughout campus.
 Every effort is made to enforce these regulations in an equitable and professional manner.
 Public Safety maintains a close, professional relationship with local, county and state agencies.